attilammagyar/js80p/README.md

 To use MTS-ESP, you may have to download the `libMTS.so` library from the [ODDSound/MTS-ESP GitHub repository](https://github.com/ODDSound/MTS-ESP/tree/main/libMTS/Linux), and put it in the `/usr/local/lib` directory if it is not already installed on your system.
-As of Feburary, 2026, `libMTS.so` is not available for `x86` Linux systems.
+As of February, 2026, `libMTS.so` is not available for `x86` Linux systems.

 <a id="mts-esp-windows-macos"></a>